-Aldar Investments also intends to acquire a number of the Aldar Properties Expected to be Acquired over the next 12 months, with the balance being acquired in 2020 and 2021.
+Aldar Investments also intends to acquire the Aldar Properties Expected to be Acquired in 2020 and/or 2021.

-Aldar Investments' revenue and gross profit are expected to grow over the next few years, driven by the stabilisation of new asset additions as well as the transfer of the Aldar Properties Expected to be Acquired and any other assets that Aldar Investments may acquire.
+Aldar Investments' revenue and gross profit are expected to grow over the next few years, driven by the stabilisation of recent new asset additions as well as the transfer of the Aldar Properties Expected to be Acquired and any other assets that Aldar Investments may acquire.